-The implementation of these FSC plans and the construction, maintenance, replacement, and upgrading of these ESC facilities is the responsibility of the applicant/contractor until all construction is completed and approved and vegetation/landscaping is established.
+OF 2 The implementation of these ESC plans and the construction, maintenance, replacement, and upgrading of these ESC facilities is the responsibility of the applicant/contractor until all construction is completed and approved and vegetation/landscaping is established.

-The boundaries of the clearing limits shown on this plan shall be clearly flagged in the field prior to construction. during the construction period, no disturbance beyond the flagged clearing limits shall be permitted.
+The boundaries of the clearing limits shown on this plan shall be clearly flagged in the field prior to construction, during the construction period, no disturbance beyond the flagged clearing limits shall be permitted.
 The flagging shall be maintained by the applicant/contractor for the duration of construction.

-The ESC facilities shown on this plan must be constructed in conjunction with all clearing and grading activities. and in such a manner as to insure that sediment and sediment laden water do not enter the drainage system, roadways, or violate applicable water standards.
+The ESC facilities shown on this plan must be constructed in conjunction with all clearing and grading activities, and in such a manner as to insure that sediment and sediment laden water do not enter the drainage system, roadways, or violate applicable water standards.

 The ESC facilities shown on this plan are the minimum requirements for anticipated site conditions.
-During the that sediment and sediment laden water do not leave the site.
+During the construction period, these ESC facilities shall be upgraded as needed for unexpected storm events and to ensure that sediment and sediment laden water do not leave the site.